sboer5/BOMOS-Fundament/ch03_BOMOS_gebruiken_EN.md

 1. As a tool for further development of management organisations
 2. As background information and a source of inspiration
-3. As a mirror for the current management process
+3. As a mean to hold up a mirror for the current management process

 ## BOMOS as a tool for further development of the management organisations